 The subtractive process is used today because the part geometries have become complex, and the production rate has decreased.
 There is a no-no mass production process here where we can have variation between one part and the other.
 So, subtractive tries to always give the freedom to produce complex jobs with the highest accuracy.
 A subtractive process can be done, and the production volume is lower than the constant volume process as we go for subtractive.
 We can generate profiles, whatever we want, depending upon the tool's geometry and the workpiece.
 So, we can have drilling, turning, milling, and grinding, which are part of a subtractive process.

-Additive manufacturing and rapid prototyping are nearly identical processes.
-Additive manufacturing is the technique of creating three-dimensional products from CAD models by layering on material.
+Additive manufacturing and rapid prototyping are nearly identical processes. it is a technique of creating three-dimensional products from CAD models by layering on material.
 Unlike subtractive manufacturing techniques, additive manufacturing is defined by the ASTM as combining materials to create items from 3D model data, often layer by layer.
 Thus, an item is created layer by layer to create a 3D model.

 Vat polymerization uses a vat of liquid photopolymer resin, which we will call it a special liquid, that hardens when exposed to Ultraviolet (UV) light.
 As our printing machine will print the object layer by layer by shining a light on the liquid and making it solid.